Indiana Survey Guide

 How much does an Indiana elevation certificate cost?

-A straightforward Indiana elevation certificate often costs about $300 to $800.
+A straightforward Indiana elevation certificate often costs $300 to $800.
 Riverfront, permit, multi-structure, or map-change work can cost more.

 Who regulates Indiana surveyors?